 What you'll have and what you'll need for insurance can change dramatically when you lose a spouse.
 It's important to take a careful look at all the different types of insurance that are available, to see where you may need to adjust your coverage.
 Be sure to review:

-If you are the surviving spouse and the beneficiary on your deceased spouse's life insurance policy, you will typically receive the proceeds tax free.
+Life If you are the surviving spouse and the beneficiary on your deceased spouse's life insurance policy, you will typically receive the proceeds income tax-free.
 But if you are still caring for children, you may want to either purchase or increase your own life insurance coverage to make sure they will be protected in the event of your death.

 Through the Consolidated Omnibus Budget Reconciliation Act (COBRA), if you're going to lose health benefits because of the death of a spouse, you can continue coverage for up to 36 months—so long as you pay the premiums, which can be up to 102% of the cost of the plan.